bryandfh/Cheat-Sheet/Apex Bonus/Workflows/Workflow.md

 ### Lightning Process Builder

-It's similar to standard workflow but with more powerful.
+It's similar to standard workflow but more powerful.
 One of the main limitations with Process Builder compared to Workflows is it cannot send outbound messages.
-Use for if/then requirements.
+PB is used for if/then requirements.

 #### Process Definition
 At a high level, a process definition consists of the following steps: